Uterine Fibroids: Surgery Isn’t the Only Option

 Uterine fibroids don’t always mean surgery.
 Many effective non-surgical options exist, from medications to minimally invasive procedures.
 Early diagnosis and personalized treatment can help manage symptoms, improve comfort, and preserve fertility when needed.

-Cervical insufficiency, also known as an incompetent cervix, is a condition in which the cervix begins to weaken, shorten, or open too early during pregnancy.
-This premature opening can significantly increase the risk of miscarriage or preterm birth, particularly...
+What Is Cervical Insufficiency?
+Cervical insufficiency, also called incompetent cervix, occurs when the cervix begins to shorten, weaken, or open too early during pregnancy without contractions or pain.
+This condition can increase the risk of miscarriage or premature...